Wallingbrook Health GroupTel: 01769 580295

 You are now able to order your repeat prescription medication from the comfort of your own home.
 To use this service you need to be registered with the online services.

-Prescription Handed In to Chumleigh
+Prescription Handed In to Chulmleigh

-Prescription Ready to Collect at Chumleigh
+Prescription Ready to Collect at Chulmleigh

 Prescription Handed In to Winkleigh

 Prescription Ready to Collect at Winkleigh

 Medicines can also be collected from Dolton Post Office.
 Deliveries are made on Tuesdays and Thursdays so please allow a working week when ordering medication to be collected at these points.

 Please note: refrigerated items cannot be delivered or collected from Dolton Post Office.

 Remote delivery of medicines is governed by the Medicines Act 1968 and is only recommended for patients who are housebound or have difficulty in travelling to the main dispensary.
 All remote deliveries will need to be signed for on collection to ensure that we comply with the regulation.

 Please note that when medicines leave any of the surgery’s premises and handed over to a third party, we have no further control over its destiny.